IIIF/api/source/api/presentation/2.1/index.md

     * Any resource _MAY_ have one or more external resources related to it.

 rendering
-:   A link to an external resource intended for display or download by a human user as an alternative rendering of the resource that has the property.
-Examples include a rendering of a manifest as the PDF or EPUB with the images and text of the book, or a slide deck with the images of museum object.
-A label and the format of the rendering resource _MUST_ be supplied to allow clients to present the option to the user.
-This is a more specific relationship than the `related` property above, which could be any related resource rather than an alternate view of the resource.
+:   A link to an external resource intended for display or download by a human user.
+This property can be used to link from a manifest, collection or other resource to the preferred viewing environment for that resource, such as a viewer page on the publisher's web site.
+Other uses include a rendering of a manifest as a PDF or EPUB with the images and text of the book, or a slide deck with images of the museum object.
+A label and the format of the rendering resource must be supplied to allow clients to present the option to the user.

     Usage:
     {: .usage}